Fattcat/PyHider/README.md

 - Other and Much MORE

 # Fixed Bugs :
-- Cant select option in input
+- Cant select option in input field
 - Added nicer Main Menu
 - Other...